Lighting was once the poor relation of remodeling — a check-off item more endured than embraced.

 Feel Like You Need Professional Help?

 A long line of professionals is eager to help you add lighting to your remodel.
 But when it comes to designing a lighting plan, you don’t always get what you pay for.
-Architects and electricians will charge, maybe, $100/hour to map out lights, and they don’t necessarily have the latest lighting design training, says Larry Lauck of the American Lighting Association (ALA).
+Architects and electricians will charge, maybe, $100 per hour to map out lights, and they don’t necessarily have the latest lighting design training, says Larry Lauck, president of the American Lighting Association.

-A lighting designer — the gold standard certified by the International Association of Lighting Designers — will charge between $250-$350/hour to place recessed lights and train LED spots on your artwork.
+A lighting designer — the gold standard certified by the International Association of Lighting Designers — will charge between $250 and $350 per hour to place recessed lights and train LED spots on your artwork.

 However, lighting showrooms typically employ ALA-certified lighting specialists and consultants who have completed several levels of training on all aspects of lighting design.
 Lighting showroom professionals will design your plan for free, or for a starting fee, which you can apply to the products you buy.

-Because selling lighting is their business, these professionals know all the latest lighting trends and products — there are over 200 options for recessed lights alone.
+Because selling lighting is their business, these professionals know all the latest lighting trends and products.